 Pictured: 2013 New York Conference audience at The New School.

-The following speakers will deliver presentations at Humanity in Action's 2015 New York Conference on October 17, 2015.
+The following speakers delivered presentations and workshops at Humanity in Action's 2015 New York Conference on October 17, 2015.

 Aasha Abdill is an independent evaluation and strategy consultant and manages organizational efforts to assess and enhance the significant impact of programming.
 She holds an MA in quantitative methodology from Columbia University and a PhD in sociology from Princeton University with a concentration in organizational theory and race and ethnicity.
 Currently, Aasha is a Research and Evaluation Consultant with The Annie E. Casey Foundation working on an initiative to increase the diversity of researchers and evaluators providing valuable skills, insights and scholarship to philanthropy, policy and nonprofit practice.
 Prior to this position, Aasha was awarded a fellowship at the Buckminster Fuller Institute, which, through their prestigious annual international competition, recognizes and curates comprehensive solutions to pressing global challenges.
 Aasha was born and bred in Brooklyn, New York.